tak-9/TemplateEngine/README.md

 ## Usage

 1. Install libraries

 $ npm install

 2. Run application

 $ node app.js

-3. HTML file is generated once application is completed.
+3. HTML file is generated once application is completed in ./output/team.html .

+If you have changed the default output filename, html file is output in the specified directory.

 Open it in your web browser.

 ## Testing